Spectral and Transport Properties of Quark-Gluon Plasma in a Nonperturbative Approach: Transport Properties of Two Scenarios

+We now utilize our results to compute two prominent transport coefficients of the QGP, the spatial heavy-quark diffusion coefficient, ${\cal D}_s$, and the shear viscosity $\eta$.
+Since temperature is a macroscopic external parameter for time evolution in the linear response theory, and since the latter does not affect the temperature or other macroscopic properties of the background medium, the usual theoretical tools for evaluating transport coefficients, such as the Kubo formula, should still work for our temperature-dependent Hamiltonian.

-We finally utilize our results to compute two prominent transport coefficients of the QGP, the spatial charm-quark diffusion coefficient, ${\cal D}_s$, and the viscosity $\eta$.
-For ${\cal D}_s$, we employ the formalism of Refs.~\cite{Riek:2010fk,Riek:2010py} with an additional off-shell extension~\cite{Danielewicz:1982kk} to account for the quantum effects of the charm-quark spectral functions.
-Schematically, the friction coefficient can be expressed as
+For ${\cal D}_s$, we employ the formalism of Refs.~\cite{Riek:2010fk,Riek:2010py} with an additional off-shell extension~\cite{Danielewicz:1982kk} to account for the quantum effects of the HQ spectral functions as discussed in Ref.~\cite{Liu:2018syc}.
+Schematically, the pertinent friction coefficient can be expressed as